SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform.md

 {"hello":"world"}
 ```

-This is a minimal example of AWS Chalice, but we can do better.
+If you want to read more about setting up a REST API using Chalice, you can follow https://aws.github.io/chalice/tutorials/basicrestapi.html

 ## Add your own Terraform code

+This is a minimal example of AWS Chalice, but we can do better.
 Let's create an SQS queue and an SNS topic so we can test those triggers as well.

 Create a Terraform file with the following code: